With the turn of a tap, people across Denver’s south metro region are showing how communities across the West can share and reuse water.

 By selling water to South Metro WISE members, Aurora Water receives additional revenue to stabilize rates and offset Prairie Waters’ construction and operating expenses.

-Denver Water will be able to connect to WISE and Prairie Waters infrastructure by 2020 to reuse water for its own customers if needed.
+Denver Water is connected to WISE and Prairie Waters infrastructure and can use water for its own customers if needed.

 “Over the past 100 years Denver Water has built a robust system that will help us get through a drought,” Bennet said.
 “WISE provides another option to make sure we always have a reliable supply of water.”